cijinsama/website_frontend/_pages/about.md

 ---
 I'm a MS student at UC San Diego.
 I obtained my B.S. from Nanjing University, advised by Professor Lu.

-I have broad research interests within <strong>AI generative models, Audio/Speech/Language and parallel computing</strong>, as well as deep learning system, program analysis, and machine learning theory.
+I have broad research interests within <strong>AI generative models, Audio/Speech/Language/Music and parallel computing</strong>, as well as deep learning system and machine learning theory.

 Currently I'm carrying on an internship in Bose Corporation as audio machine learning engineer.